matthewjberger/eager/README.md

 # Eager
-An Ogre3D/C++ project template that uses cmake to generate a makefile.
+An Ogre3D 1.9 and C++ project template that uses cmake to generate project files.

 You can fork this repo and work on the files in the source directory.